-Providing Affordable Dental Exams, Teeth Cleaning, and General Dentistry for Children Throughout WNY
+Amherst Dentist Providing Affordable Dental Exams, Teeth Cleaning, and Pediatric Dentistry for Children Throughout WNY

 Visits to doctors may make children feel worried.
 After all, pediatric medical care can involve receiving shots and intrusive tests while sitting in a cold, sterile room.
 At our practice, though, we take our younger patients’ needs into account, and we strive to make them feel relaxed and safe as we administer our pediatric dentistry treatments.
 Though children can face many of the same dental problems that adults do, they may need to trust their dentists before agreeing to receive a cleaning.
 Parents can prepare their children for visits to the dentist by explaining to them what a teeth cleaning will entail, and our office can use visual aids to show children every step of dental procedures.
 Building a relationship with the dentist will both make the child feel more comfortable and allow the dentist to work more easily.

 Baby teeth fall out when fully-formed permanent slowly move toward the gum line, pushing against the roots of the deciduous teeth.
 This process can prove far more complicated than it should be when certain conditions are present; if the baby teeth have improper spacing or if the child’s gums are not healthy, the permanent teeth may grow in at the wrong angle, or they may be otherwise weakened or discolored.
 Proper dental care beginning at a young age can help to slowly but surely guide the permanent teeth into the correct positions, sparing children from the potential of orthodontic measures, such as braces, during pre-adolescence.